20kdc/gabien-common/BUILD.md

 ## Android

 Android is awkward.
-Officially, there are two methods of performing an Android build: The Gradle way and the manual way.
+According to Android developer documentation, there are two methods of performing an Android build: The Gradle way and the manual way.

-Since Gradle regularly breaks compatibility with each release and because JDK versioning makes holding to an old release untenable, I chose shell scripts.

-These shell scripts... have not been converted for Windows.
-Personally, I'm hoping to replace them with Java sometime in the next 2 years (so she writes at the start of 2025...)
+I have an axe to grind with Gradle

+**Thanks to <https://github.com/REAndroid/ARSCLib>, I have now _almost_ completely removed any need to install the Android SDK from this repository.**

-In any case, here's how you might set the important environment variables.
+In any case, here's how you might set `ANDROID_JAR_D8`:

 ```
-export ANDROID_BT=~/Android/Sdk/build-tools/34.0.0
-export ANDROID_JAR_AAPT=~/Android/Sdk/platforms/android-25/android.jar
 export ANDROID_JAR_D8=~/Android/Sdk/platforms/android-7/android.jar
 ```

-_A **really big** problem is that D8 needs a later version of Java than Java 8._ It's for this reason that the original Java tools remain in PATH when the environment is activated.